-Section 5 presents brief conclusions.
+We present brief conclusions in section 5.
 Overall, our results suggest that conventional impact studies do overestimate the impact of HEIs expenditures on their host region.
 However, our findings also demonstrate that the policy scepticism that treats the expenditure effects of HEIs as irrelevant neglects some important characteristics of these institutions, notably their export intensity.
-Although this analysis is illustrated in terms of the impact of Welsh HEIs, it is relevant to any impact analysis conducted in regions where budgets are devolved.
+Although this analysis is illustrated in terms of the impact of Northern Irish HEIs, it is relevant to any impact analysis conducted in regions where there is a binding public expenditure constraint.4